alexruix/Card-minigame---JS/README.md

-# Minigame hecho con Javascript Nativo "Fire, water, nature"
+# Minigame made with Javascript Nativo "Fire, water, nature"

 # Introduction
 This is my first minigame made with Javascript.
 It is a simple single player game.